(one synonym : Macroglossa inconspicuata Rothschild, 1894)

 The caterpillars grow to a length of about 5 cms.
 Pupation occurs in joined dead leaves on the ground.
-The pupa is greenish brown, with a black dorsal stripe on the thorax, a row of black spots along each side of the abdomen, and a black incomplete ventral line.
+The pupa is a patchy brown, with a black dorsal stripe on the thorax, a row of black spots along each side of the abdomen, and a black incomplete ventral line.
 The pupa has a length of about 3.5 cms.

 The adult moth is brown with a grey patchy pattern on the forewings.
 Each hindwing is crossed by a broad orange bar.
 There is a broad tuft of brown hair on the tip of the abdomen.
 The underside of the body and the wings is pale grey.
 The wingspan is about 4.5 cms.

 The species is found over much of south-east Asia, including

 The subspecies lineata Lucas, 1891, has been found in Australia in

 Further reading :